 The United States Equal Employment Opportunity Commission defines harassment as, “unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
 To be unlawful, the conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people.”
-It goes on to say that harassment can take many forms such as jokes, insults, intimidation, and offensive pictures, and can be perpetrated by anyone.
+Harassment can come in many guises, from jokes and insults to intimidation and offensive pictures, all of which can be perpetrated by anyone.

-However, the EEOC notes that, “petty slights, annoyances, and isolated incidents will not rise to the level of illegality.”
-It also holds that whether or not harassment is illegal is determined on a case-by-case basis.
+However, the EEOC notes that “petty slights, annoyances, and isolated incidents will not rise to the level of illegality.”
+Each instance of harassment is evaluated on an individual basis to assess whether or not it falls within the legal parameters.

 “Because the consultants work for the company, there was both the power dynamic of consultant-to-client on top of the dynamic of intern-to-seasoned-employee,” Megan said.
 “They all knew this was my first ‘real job’ and that I was only 21.”